Skip to content

 I recently came across this post and I'll quote it here:

-I need a polite and effective way to say "hey your heart is truly in
+I need a polite and effective way to say "hey your heart is truly in the

-sometimes you’re getting recreationally mad about things that are
+getting recreationally mad about things that are frankly not worth the

-frankly not worth the amount of energy you’re spending on them, and
+amount of energy you’re spending on them, and every time you do this you're

-with nothing to show for it," and then I need a way to broadcast that
+then I need a way to broadcast that message through a loudspeaker to

-THEN I need a time machine to send that message to my past self
+roughly 30,000 people at once, and THEN I need a time machine to send that

-lol. and maybe a second time machine in case past me tries to be
+message to my past self lol. and maybe a second time machine in case past

-clever and sabotage the version of me who comes through the first time
+me tries to be clever and sabotage the version of me who comes through

 It's been capturing too much of my attention.
 I keep thinking about it.
 About how much effort I can sometimes put into being annoyed or mad or angry at something that is really just not worth the effort.
 I wonder if we can name this little path we can ofttimes take in our minds so we may quicker realize the futility of it and let it go.